-The principal teaching institutions for Washington University School of Medicine, Division of Urologic Surgery, are: Barnes-Jewish Hospital, St. Louis Children’s Hospital, the St. Louis VA Medical Center-John Cochran Division and Barnes-Jewish West County Hospital.
+The principal teaching institutions for Washington University School of Medicine, Division of Urologic Surgery, are: Barnes-Jewish Hospital, Barnes-Jewish West County Hospital, St. Louis Children’s Hospital, Christian Hospital, and the St. Louis VA Medical Center-John Cochran Division.
 The combined hospital bed capacity for these institutions is more than 1,400.

 Barnes-Jewish Hospital, ranked annually as one of the nation’s best hospitals by U.S. News & World Report, is a facility with more than 1,000 licensed beds that houses patients on both the university and private services.
 Urology’s facilities on the south campus of Barnes-Jewish Hospital include three major operating rooms and four inpatient cystoscopy suites, one of which is equipped with a fluoroscope, and a fully equipped endourology suite.
 In addition, there is a fully equipped urodynamic laboratory within the Division of Urology.
 The Midwest Stone Institute owns and operates two Dornier extracorporeal shock wave lithotripters housed at the south campus of Barnes-Jewish Hospital and at Barnes-Jewish West County Hospital.
 The urology staff operates both units.
 There is also a spinal cord injury rehabilitation center on the north campus of Barnes-Jewish Hospital.